acoli-repo/corpus-tools/src/TT-CQP.md

 effectively means that `target:[]` is synonymous to `@[]`.
 Reserved names (match, matchend, keyword, target) take preference over named positions.
 * `head.word` will render the word of the corpus position marked as the head of the match; to get the head of any other named token, use `head(a).word`.
-This feature relies on a file `head.corpus.pos`, which matches corpus positions to the related position for the pattribute head (head can be any pattribute, but this feature is intended for dependency relations).
 Named positions take preference over related positions.
 * context shifts can be used with any of the position types, so `adj[1].lemma` will give the lemma first position to the right of a named position "adj", and `head(target)[-2].word` will give the second word to the left of the head of the target.